anujduggal16/bootcamp-project/README.md

 ```
 ## Running the tests

-username - anujduggal@gmail.com
+username - anujduggal@gmail.com <br />
-password - 12345678                                                                                                                      This pair can be used to understand the basic working of website.
+password - 12345678 <br />
+This pair can be used to understand the basic working of website.